-So let's continue on in John 8: "As He spoke these things, many believed in Him.
-[If] Therefore...
-[There's another Bible study for you.
-If you want a good Bible study, go through and study all the 'if' clauses in the New Testament, because those are conditional-and IF you are not doing the 'if' clauses you can be deceived-right?
-Sure!] ...
-Therefore, Jesus said to the Jews who had believed in Him, 'If you continue in My word, you are truly My disciples.
+Verse 30: "As He spoke these things, many believed in Him.
+Therefore..." (vs 30-31).

+There's another Bible study for you.
+If you want a good Bible study, go through and study all the if clauses in the New Testament, because those are conditional-and IF you are not doing the if clauses you can be deceived.

+Verse 31: "Therefore, Jesus said to the Jews who had believed in Him, 'If you continue in My Word, you are truly My disciples.
 And you shall know the Truth, and the Truth shall set you free.'
 They answered Him, 'We are Abraham's seed..." (vs 30-33).
-And Christ made it clear: it doesn't matter who you are now, it matters what you are, not who.
+Christ made it clear: it doesn't matter who you are now, it matters what you are, not who.

-Let's go back to 1-John 2:6: "...is obligating himself also to walk even as He Himself [also] walked.
+1-John 2:6: "...is obligating himself also to walk even as He Himself walked.
 Brethren, I am not writing a new commandment to you but an old commandment..." (vs 6-7).
-Now, that's interesting-isn't it?

-Now, Leviticus 19 gives quite a bit of New Testament teaching; let's notice how He ends each one of these commandments-Leviticus 19:1: "And the LORD spoke unto Moses, saying, 'Speak unto all the congregation of the children of Israel, and say unto them, you shall be Holy: for I the LORD your God am Holy....
-[New Testament doctrine-1 Peter 1-2-right?] ...
-You shall fear every man his mother, and his father, and keep My Sabbaths... [now notice how He ends every one of these]: ...
+That's interesting-isn't it?
+Lev.
+19 gives quite a bit of New Testament teaching; let's notice how He ends each one of these commandments:

+Leviticus 19:1: "And the LORD spoke to Moses, saying, 'Speak to all the congregation of the children of Israel and say to them, "You shall be Holy, for I the LORD your God am Holy"" (vs 1-2).
+New Testament doctrine (1 Peter 1-2).

+Verse 3: "You shall each man revere his mother and his father, and keep My Sabbaths.... [notice how He ends every one of these]: ...
 I am the LORD your God....
-[Specific, dogmatic and emphatic!] ...
-Turn you not unto idols, nor make to yourselves molten gods: I am the LORD your God" (vs 1-4).
+[Specific, dogmatic and emphatic!] ...Do not turn to idols, nor make molten gods to yourselves.
+I am the LORD your God" (vs 3-4).
 And then He talks about offering the peace offerings, how they are to eat it, when it should be done.

-Verse 9: "And when you reap the harvest of your land, you shall not wholly reap the corners of your field, neither shall you gather the gleanings of your harvest....
-[You're to leave that for the poor.] ...And you shall not glean your vineyard, neither shall you gather every grape of your vineyard; you shall leave them for the poor and stranger: I am the LORD your God" (vs 9-10).
+Verse 9: "And when you reap the harvest of your land, you shall not wholly reap the corners of your field.
+And you shall not gather the gleaning of your harvest.... [you're to leave that for the poor] ...And you shall not glean your vineyard.
+And you shall not gather the fallen grapes of your vineyard.
+You shall leave them for the poor and the stranger.
+I am the LORD your God'" (vs 9-10).
 Emphasizes every one of them.
 In other words, he's saying: 'I'm saying to you in the name of God.
 These are binding commandments for you.'

-And I see none here that should not be observed today-do you?
+I see none here that should not be observed today-do you?
 There are people who think that one of the least commandments is, 'Well, it's all right if you wear a cross, or a Star of David.'
 But when you really understand what those really are you wouldn't want to wear them.
-And after all, if you wear it, you're telling God, 'I think that is the least of Your commandments, because I am embolden to wear an idol.'
+After all, if you wear it, you're telling God, 'I think that is the least of Your commandments, because I am embolden to wear an idol.'